anewton122/voter-sentiment-analytics/README.md

 # Voter Sentiment Analytics Platform

-This repository demonstrates an end‑to‑end workflow for analyzing voter sentiment data, inspired by professional work carried out at **GPSP** and **Advanced Insights**.
-Our small team at GPSP conducted partisan and non‑partisan polling for Senate campaigns, lobbyists and city governments.
+This repository demonstrates an end‑to‑end workflow for analyzing voter sentiment data.
+It is an example of my work carried out at **Guide Post Strategic Partners** and **Advanced Insights**.
+Our team at GPSP conducts partisan and non‑partisan polling for Senate campaigns, lobbyists, and city governments.
 My role was to turn raw survey responses into actionable insights: cleaning data, applying demographic weights, building predictive models, and packaging the results for non‑technical stakeholders.
 This project recreates that workflow in a self‑contained, open‑source example.

 ## Dataset